mne-tools/mne-python/doc/development/governance.rst

 All-hands meetings
 ------------------

-At least once a year, all Maintainers and Steering Council members should come together in a (possibly virtual) meeting.
+At least once a year, all maintainers and Steering Council members should come together in a (possibly virtual) meeting.
 Meeting time will be determined via poll.
 During this meeting, any governance changes proposed since the prior meeting shall be discussed and may be adopted by vote.